abdullahiali1545-arch/world-cup-2026-predictor/README.md

 What I wanted to test is whether the probabilities are honest.
 If the model says 60%, that outcome should happen roughly 60% of the time.

+Pick any two national teams on the live app and it predicts the match with both the trained model and the Elo baseline, side by side.

 ## Results

 Both models were trained on matches before 2022, then scored on the 4,588